angelcamelot/Azt3kNet/docs/integration_plan.md

-# Azt3kNet + deSEC + Mailcow Integration Plan
+# Azt3kNet + deSEC + Mailjet Integration Plan

 ## Overview

-Deliver a deterministic pipeline that generates synthetic populations with full digital identities, provisions Mailcow mailboxes, and manages DNS via deSEC.
+Deliver a deterministic pipeline that generates synthetic populations with full digital identities, provisions Mailjet-backed mailboxes, and manages DNS via deSEC.
+Both the CLI and API should expose the flow end-to-end.
 Both the CLI and API should expose the flow end-to-end.

 ## Commit strategy